-- B45 Major capex projects provide assets that have long lifetimes, typically 50 years or longer in the case of transmission investments, such as transmission lines.
+- Based on our evaluation set out in Attachments B to D of this paper, we consider that the MCP proposes delivery of the right investment at the right time.
+For the reasons outlined below, we consider that in doing so, this will promote section 52A(1)(b) of the Act. - Major capex projects provide assets that have long lifetimes, typically 50 years or longer in the case of transmission investments, such as transmission lines.
 Selecting the proposed investment for an MCP requires Transpower to undertake a robust analytical and consultative process under the Capex IM to determine the right investment option as the MCPOs.
-The MCPOs Transpower proposes to meet the investment need therefore materially affect: - B45.1 the size of the MCA Transpower seeks; and - B45.2 the outcome of the investment test under Schedule D of the Capex IM. - B46 The timing of an investment also determines the scale of the electricity market benefit and cost elements it delivers to consumers.
-If an investment is made before the optimal time, then consumers will pay for assets that are not needed to provide the level of service consumers demand at that time.
-Alternatively, if an investment is deferred then the level of service provided could be negatively affected. - B47 The analysis above illustrates that an MCP that proposes to deliver the right investment at the right time will provide benefits and accordingly incentivise Transpower to improve its investment efficiency and provide services at a quality reflecting consumer demands.
-Alongside our evaluation under Attachments B to E, the following paragraphs provide our analysis of whether the MCP provides for Transpower to deliver the right investment at the right time.
+The MCPOs Transpower proposes to meet the investment need therefore materially affect: - B58.1 the size of the MCA Transpower seeks; and - B58.2 the outcome of the investment test under Schedule D of the Capex IM. - B59 The timing of an investment also determines the scale of the electricity market benefit and cost elements it delivers to consumers.
+169 If an investment is made before the optimal time, then consumers will pay for assets that are not needed to provide the level of service consumers demand at that time.
+Alternatively, if an investment is deferred then the level of service provided could be negatively affected. - The analysis above illustrates that an MCP that proposes to deliver the right investment at the right time will provide benefits and accordingly incentivise Transpower to improve its investment efficiency and provide services at a quality reflecting consumer demand.
+Alongside our evaluation under Attachments B to E, the following paragraphs set out our analysis of whether the MCP provides for Transpower to deliver the right investment at the right time.